Maureen220/Maureen220/README.md

 - 👋 Hi, I’m Maureen
 - I’m interested in data analytics and coding.
-- I’m currently taking a boot camp in data analytics.
 - I’m looking to collaborate on new projects and ideas with members in that field.

 <!---